 Are you looking to boost your WordPress site Speed?
-Is your Website really slow?
+Is your website slow?
 If you have such questions in mind then don’t worry, this guide is exclusively written for you.
 In this guide, we will improve your website speed from scratch with the industry’s best WordPress Speed Optimization and Performance Tips and tricks.

-There is a popular expression that you have no doubt heard – “Time is money”.
+There is a famous expression that you have no doubt heard – “Time is money”.
 The biggest cliches are often the most valid, and we are not looking at an exception to that rule here.
 When it comes to websites and page load speed, time truly is money.

 With WordPress, undoubtedly, becoming the most sought-after content management system preferred by bloggers worldwide, users find it usually very slow especially when they receive tons of traffic every day.
 The reason could be because of the sluggish server, inept coding or collection of unwanted themes.
 But there’s nothing as bad as a website that tests the patience of your visitors by responding in a ragtag manner.
 The speed of your website matters a lot as it helps you to retain your visitors and improve SEO.

 Every website owner wants to speed-up their website loading times.
-Even the search engines like Google, Yahoo and bing love the website load time when considering for indexing and page ranking means Web search ranking also depends on site speed.
+Even the search engines like Google, Yahoo and Bing love the website load time when considering for indexing and page ranking means Web search ranking also depends on site speed.
 As well as, all Internet users, like fast loading website and spend more time on surfing.
-On top of that Site owners can reduce operating costs, increasing and improving the performance of the website, means increasing revenue while driving down operating costs. (video,slides).
+On top of that Site owners can reduce operating costs, increasing and improving the performance of the site, means increasing revenue while driving down operating costs. (video,slides).

 Table of Contents